ssimic1144/moodle-edu-pm/README.md

 With courses selected, we can perform analysis of student grades based on the number of times they interacted with Moodle LMS.
-Students are devided into five groups.
-The first group is composed of students with final grade >= 90%, the second 80% <= final grade < 90%, the third group 65% <= final grade < 80% the forth group 50% <= final grade < 65%, and the last group are students who failed the course, that is final grade < 50%
+Students are devided into four groups.
+The first group is composed of students with final grade >= 90%, the second 80% <= final grade < 90%, the third group 65% <= final grade < 80% and the last group are students with 50% <= final grade < 65%.

+#### 2.1. step

+Before performing analysis based on the number of times students interacted with LMS, visuzalition of different groups has been done.
+Data visualization, as one of the crucial step in every data analysis, allows a convenient way to observe data dispersion among different groups.

+#### 2.2 step

+Creating plots with number of students interactions based on their grades.